-As Co-Director of the US Program, Maria McFarland guides Human Rights Watch’s work on national security, immigration, and criminal justice in the United States, including large-scale surveillance and drug policy.
+As Co-Director of the US Program, Maria McFarland Sánchez-Moreno guides Human Rights Watch’s work on national security, criminal justice, immigration, surveillance, and drug policy in the United States.

-Previously, as Deputy Washington Director for Human Rights Watch, McFarland conducted advocacy before the US government on a wide array of global human rights issues, including matters related to the Middle East and North Africa during the “Arab uprisings” of 2011, as well as South and Central Asia.
-Earlier, McFarland held the position of Senior Americas Researcher, serving for over five years as the organization's primary expert on Colombia's internal armed conflict and working on international justice matters, including the extradition and trial of former Peruvian President Alberto Fujimori.
-McFarland has conducted extensive advocacy before the governments of the United States, Canada, and European and Latin American countries; has authored and edited numerous Human Rights Watch reports; has testified before the Canadian Parliament and several times before the US Congress; and is a frequent voice in the media.
+Previously, as Deputy Washington Director for Human Rights Watch, McFarland Sánchez-Moreno conducted advocacy before the US government on a wide array of global human rights issues, including matters related to the Middle East and North Africa during the “Arab uprisings” of 2011.
+Earlier, she held the position of Senior Americas Researcher, covering Colombia's internal armed conflict and working on the extradition and trial of former Peruvian President Alberto Fujimori.

 "Deadly Threats: Successors to the Paramilitaries in Colombia ," (February 2010)